 A lot of our audio gear is advancing like everything else and slowly transitioning into a completely wireless existence.
 Most true wireless earbuds already have a lower battery life than other styles of headphones.
 If you factor the ANC into that, the battery life expectancy gets shorter and shorter.

 Most over-ear headphones with ANC have better battery lives than the true wireless earbuds do.
-When it comes to actually deciding between true wireless and wireless over-ear/on-ear headphones, the battery life is definitely an important factor.
+When it comes to actually decide between true wireless and wireless over-ear/on-ear headphones, battery life is definitely an important factor.

 Which Style Is The Best For Blocking Noise?

 Answering this question is pretty subjective, but here’s my take.
 I have found that using a quality pair of headphones that have some form of ANC almost always works better than ‘phones without it.

 There are some solid earbuds that work pretty well at passively blocking annoying noises but again, I prefer over-ear noise-cancelling headphones.

 It would also depend on where I would be using them.
 If you’ll be walking around more than sitting, you’ll be fine with a good pair of earbuds with noise isolation.
 If you’re taking a trip on a plane – I’d highly recommend a pair of your choice that has Active noise cancellation.

 Did I Follow Through On My Promise?

 Could you explain the differences in Noise Isolating vs. Noise Cancelling to a friend now?
 If you had to take a short quiz, how well would you score?
 (Don’t worry, there’s no quiz.)
 I hope you enjoyed learning about how each style works to block unwanted noise from disturbing your music.

 It’s a good piece of knowledge to have stored away in your brain for the next time you decide that you need a new pair of headphones.
 (If you’re not the best at memorizing, you can always bookmark this page for later.)